dpopkov/notes/angular4java/Angular 10 dbd7f.md

 <app-page3 [hidden]="currentPage !== 3"></app-page3>
 ```

 To finish this chapter, we should look again at the difference between using ***ngIf** and **hidden** attribute to choose whether or not to display a component within our page.
-The things aren’t going to quite work correctly if we use *ngIf.
+The things aren’t going to quite work correctly if we use ***ngIf**.

-If we revert back to *ngIf then page 2 always has zero hits.
+If we revert back to *ngIf then page2 always has zero hits.
 Our hit counter appears to be broken.
-The thing is that our *page2Component* is defined using @ViewChild decorator.
-But the *page2Component* may not always be in the DOM because we’re using *ngIf which changes structure of the DOM.
-That is the difference between *ngIf and *hidden* to do selective display.
-You can run into difficulties, if using *ngIf you’re trying to access data within the components.
-As a general rule, if you’re using *template references* do not use *ngIf on the same object, because if you do, that *template reference* may not always exist.
+The thing is that our *page2Component* is defined using `@ViewChild` decorator.
+But the *page2Component* may not always be in the DOM because we’re using ***ngIf** which changes structure of the DOM.
+That is the difference between ***ngIf** and *hidden* to do selective display.
+You can run into difficulties, if using ***ngIf** you’re trying to access data within the components.
+As a general rule, if you’re using *template references* do not use ***ngIf** on the same object, because if you do, that *template reference* may not always exist.

 Now we leave this simple project.